Kloudless/meeting-scheduler/README.md

 ### Autofill the Setup View Form Fields

-Fill in form fields automatically with values set in launch options.
+The form in the Setup View can be filled in automatically with values set in launch options.
+We've included an example below to set the default field
-We've included an example below to set the default field values:
+values:

 ```js
 scheduler.launch({